TID-Lab/aggie/docs/content/usingaggie/usingaggie.md

   -   **The Assigned to column:**
 This column indicates the veracity team member who has been assigned to verify the incident for confirmation (and then escalation) or closure.
   -   **The Status column:**
-This column shows whether the incident has been escalated or confirmed false, and closed, or is still open and thus needs to be verified or escalated.
+This column shows whether the group has been escalated or confirmed false, and closed, or is still open and thus needs to be verified or escalated.
   -   **The Veracity column:**
-This shows the verification status of the incident.
-Whether the investigations confirmed the incident to be true or false.
+This shows the verification status of the group.
+Whether the investigations confirmed the group to be true or false.
   -   **The Escalated column:**
-This column show whether a confirmed incident been reported to stakeholders and embeds for management and resolution.
+This column show whether a confirmed group been reported to stakeholders and embeds for management and resolution.
   -   **The Last Updated column:**
-This column tracks and indicates the time of the last activity such as editing or updating on the incident.
+This column tracks and indicates the time of the last activity such as editing or updating on the group.
   -   **The Edit/Delete Column:**
 This column contains two tools for editing or deleting an incident; to edit the incident, click the blue **Pencil Icon** or to **delete** the incident click the blue **small bin**.